 Everyone’s opinions are different and this distillery we felt was the most rushed of all the tours and shuttled around on a tour bus.
 We were quickly rushed through the distillery and our tasting which gave you no time to enjoy the tour.
 On the plus side, they give you a free Wild Turkey souvenir glass!

 4. Town Branch / Alltech Brewing

-Not only is Town Branch a distillery, but it is also a brewery.
+The Bourbon Trail Lexington KY picks up with Town Branch – both a distillery and a brewery.
 With their one hour and fifteen minute tour, you can visit both and have a tasting at both!
 You will receive four chips to use at your discretion.
 You can choose to taste four beers or four bourbons, or you can mix it up and try a few of each.

 Then you will continue on and receive a brief explanation of their bourbons before having your tasting in the same room as the massive copper distillers from Scotland.
 By this point I was quite bourboned-out, so I chose to try the Coffee Bourbon Liquor with cream which was quite interesting.
 Perfect for you coffee-lovers out there!